Linux GPU Instances

-We limit the number of instances that you can run.
+There is a limit on the number of instances that you can run.
 For more information, see How many instances can I run in Amazon EC2? in the Amazon EC2 FAQ.
 To request an increase in these limits, use the following form: Request to Increase Amazon EC2 Instance Limit.

 To help you get started, NVIDIA provides AMIs for GPU instances.
 These reference AMIs include the NVIDIA driver, which enables full functionality and performance of the NVIDIA GPUs.
 For a list of AMIs with the NVIDIA driver, see AWS Marketplace (NVIDIA GRID).

-You can launch a CG1 instance using any HVM AMI.
+You can launch CG1 and G2 instances using any HVM AMI.